Integrated Multimodal Airport Operations for Efficient Passenger Flow Management

 The goal of IMHOTEP is to develop a concept of operations and a set of data analysis methods, predictive models and decision support tools that allow information sharing, common situational awareness and real‑time collaborative decision-making between airports and ground transport stakeholders.

 The specific objectives of the project are the following:

 Propose a concept of operations for the extension of airport collaborative decision-making to ground transport stakeholders, including local transport authorities, traffic agencies, transport operators and mobility service providers.
-The IMHOTEP ConOps will include a set of use cases based on information sharing and real-time coordinated decision-making between air transport and ground transport modes, including solutions for the dynamic reconfiguration of the passenger journey in the presence of disruptive events.
+The IMHOTEP ConOps will include a set of use cases based on information sharing and real-time collaborative decision-making between air transport and ground transport modes, including solutions for the dynamic reconfiguration of the passenger journey in the presence of disruptive events.

 Develop new data collection, analysis and fusion methods able to provide a comprehensive view of the door‑to‑door passenger trajectory through the coherent integration of different types of high‑resolution passenger movement data collected from personal mobile devices and digital sensors.

 Develop predictive models and decision support tools able to anticipate the evolution of an airport’s passenger flows within the day of operations and assess the operational impact on both airport processes and the ground transport system, with the aim of enabling real-time collaborative decision-making between airports and ground transport stakeholders and enhanced passenger information services.